arifsbs/photo-service/README.md

-This file contains details and instructions ti=o build and run photo-service REST service.
+This file contains details and instructions to build and run photo-service REST service.